 Here is one of my favorite zucchini recipes!
 If you are like me, you’ve probably come close to your fill of zucchini and summer squash for the season.
 My farmer’s market box is filled with so much zucchini it’s sometimes hard to get through it!

-When we get to this point at our house, I know it’s time to whip up this delicious zucchini fritter recipe- I’ve discovered that my husband will eat pretty much anything that comes in the form of a fritter!
-It’s a useful tactic!
+When we get to this point at our house, I know it’s time to whip up this delicious zucchini fritter recipe- I’ve discovered that my husband will eat pretty much anything that comes in the form of a fritter- a useful tactic.

-Great Mediterranean Flavor!
-My recipe is infused with Mediterranean flavors and makes for a delicious vegetarian meal alongside a hearty green salad.
+• Great Mediterranean Flavor!
+My recipe is infused with Mediterranean flavors (feta and dill) and makes for a delicious vegetarian meal, perfect alongside a hearty green salad.
 Topped with creamy Tzatziki Sauce, they are dreamy!

-After a couple of decades of experimenting with this recipe both in our restaurant and my catering business, I’ll show you how to make light, crispy, and fluffy zucchini fritters instead of heavy, eggy, or soggy ones.
+• Light and Crispy After a couple of decades of experimenting with this recipe both in our restaurant and my catering business, I’ll show you my method for making light, crispy, and fluffy zucchini fritters instead of heavy, eggy, or soggy ones.
 Your whole family will love these!

 ingredients for zucchini fritters laid out on wood board - kosher salt, zucchini, dill, scallions, egg, nutmeg, baking powder, feta, and flour.